Individualized Pelvic Floor Treatment

 -

 Many plans of care start at 1x per week for a few weeks, followed by less frequent visits (e.g. every-other week, 1x per month, etc.).
+This is highly variable among patients, and we can always adjust your course of care based on your needs.

 -